saloni220/amazon-clone/README.md

 # amazon-clone
-helo everyone i am very exited to share my first clone which is create by using html and css
+hello everyone i am very exited to share my first clone which is create by using html and css